Eating disorders suck.

 Ten million Americans suffer from an eating disorder every single year.
 That's ten million people with a little voice in their head telling them they aren't good enough, that they're not worth taking up space on this earth.

-These people are our mothers, fathers, sisters, brothers, best friends, girlfriends, boyfriends, cousins, and even the cashier you say hi to at the grocery store every week.
+These people are our mothers, fathers, sisters, brothers, best friends, girlfriends, boyfriends, cousins, and even the cashier you greet at the grocery store every week.

-Recovery brings so much freedom that's been missed out on for however long our eating disorder was the center of our life.
+Recovery brings so much freedom that's been missed out on for however long an eating disorder was the center of our life.

-For me, that was 4 years.
-Those 4 years were filled with anxiety and self-hate that made it difficult to get up and face the world every day.
+For me, that was four years.
+Those four years were filled with anxiety and self-hate that made it difficult to get up and face the world every day.
 I was diagnosed in 2014, but didn't fully step onto the recovery train until 2017, and didn't actually beat the disorder for good until 2018.

 Now that it is almost 2020, I feel like I can list three million reasons why recovering from an eating disorder is actually worth it in the end...

-4. I can go out with friends to a bar and not worry about how many liquid calories I had consumed.
+I can go out with friends to a bar and not worry about how many liquid calories I consumed.

-5. I can make it through the holiday season without needing to take a time-out from people.
+I can make it through the holiday season without needing to take a timeout from people.

-6. Making spontaneous "plans" are no longer a nightmare.
+Making spontaneous plans are no longer a nightmare.

 I can share my story with others who are struggling and show them that there is hope for the future.